 by applying $r$ to the first coordinate, which is smooth. \end{proof}

 In order to define a collar for $\St^\nu(\bar W)$, we first show that $\St^\nu\rho$ is a diffeomorphism onto its image, when restricted to some neighborhood of the boundary of $\St^\nu(\bar W)$.

-\begin{lem} $\St^\nu\rho$ is full-rank on an open set containing the trivial region, and at any point in the nontrivial region for which $\rho$ is full-rank at the associated $w \in W$. \end{lem}
+\begin{lem} $\St^\nu\rho$ is full rank on an open set containing the trivial region, and at any point in the nontrivial region for which $\rho$ is full rank at the associated $w \in W$. \end{lem}

-\begin{proof} For the trivial region this is obvious because the inclusion $C(\nu \times \R) \subseteq D(\nu) \times [-1,1]$ is full-rank.
-For the nontrivial region away from the cone locus, this is also obvious because it is the pullback of the full-rank map $\rho$.
-At the cone locus, it is full-rank iff $r\colon N \to M$ is full-rank, which is true iff $\rho\colon W \to M \times [-1,0]$ is full-rank because we are already assuming that $h$ is full rank along $N$. \end{proof}
+\begin{proof} For the trivial region this is obvious because the inclusion $C(\nu \times \R) \subseteq D(\nu) \times [-1,1]$ is full rank.
+For the nontrivial region away from the cone locus, this is also obvious because it is the pullback of the full rank map $\rho$.
+At the cone locus, it is full rank iff $r\colon N \to M$ is full rank, which is true iff $\rho\colon W \to M \times [-1,0]$ is full rank because we are already assuming that $h$ is full rank along $N$. \end{proof}

 Now suppose $\rho|_O$ is a diffeomorphism, from some open $(G \times C_2)$-invariant subset $O \subseteq \bar W$ containing $\partial \bar W$, to an open set $V \subseteq M \times [-1,1]$.
 Let $O'$ be the union of the trivial region and the points in the nontrivial region associated to $O$.